cwu2021/workflow/README.md

-# data analysis
+# analysis and design
-some codes for data analysis
+some codes for data analysis, system or procedure design.